 The following terms are used in connection with vessel traffic services:

-.1 Vessel traffic service (VTS) - a service implemented by a competent authority, designed to improve the safety and efficiency of vessel traffic and to protect the environment.
+.1 Vessel Traffic Service (VTS) - a service implemented by a Competent Authority, designed to improve the safety and efficiency of vessel traffic and to protect the marine environment.
 The service should have the capability to interact with the traffic and to respond to traffic situations developing in the VTS area.

-.2 Competent authority - the authority made responsible, in whole or in part, by the Government for safety, including environmental safety, and efficiency of vessel traffic and the protection of the environment.
+.2 Competent Authority - the Authority made responsible, in whole or in part, by the Government for maritime safety, including protection of the marine environment, and efficiency of vessel traffic.

-.3 VTS authority - the authority with responsibility for the management, operation and co-ordination of the VTS, interaction with participating vessels and the safe and effective provision of the service.
+.3 VTS Authority - the Authority with responsibility for the management, operation and co-ordination of the VTS and its interaction with participating vessels and the safe and effective provision of the VTS.

 .4 VTS area - the delineated, formally declared service area of the VTS.
 A VTS area may be subdivided in sub-areas or sectors.

-.5 VTS centre - the centre from which the VTS is operated.
-Each sub-area of the VTS may have its own sub-centre.
+.5 VTS centre - the location from which the VTS is operated.
+Each sub-area of the VTS may have its own separate centre.

-.6 VTS operator - an appropriately qualified person performing one or more tasks contributing to the services of the VTS.
+.6 VTS operator (VTSO) - an appropriately qualified person carrying out VTS operations on behalf of a VTS Authority.

-.7 VTS sailing plan - a plan which is mutually agreed between a VTS Authority and the master of a vessel concerning the movement of the vessel in a VTS area.
+.7 VTS Sailing Plan - a Plan that is mutually agreed between the VTS and the master of a vessel concerning the movement of the vessel in a VTS area.

 .8 VTS traffic image - the surface picture of vessels and their movements in a VTS area.

-.9 VTS services - VTS should comprise at least an information service and may also include others, such as . a navigational assistance service or a traffic organisation service, or both, defined as follows:
+.9 Types of VTS services - VTS should at least comprise an Information Service and may also include a Traffic Organization Service and/or a Navigational Assistance Service.
+These services defined as follows:

-.9.1 An information service is a service to ensure that essential information becomes available in time for on-board navigational decision-making.

-.9.2 A navigational assistance service is a service to assist on-board navigational decision-making and to monitor its effects.

-.9.3 A traffic organisation service is a service to prevent the development of dangerous maritime traffic situations and to provide for the safe and efficient movement of vessel traffic within the VTS area.
+.9.1 An Information Service (INS)

+.9.2 A Traffic Organisation Service (TOS)

+.9.3 A Navigational Assistance Service (NAS)

 .10 Allied services - are services actively involved in the safe and efficient passage of the vessel through the VTS area.

 .11 Hazardous cargoes - include:

-.11.1 goods classified in the International Maritime Dangerous Goods (IMDG) Code;
+.11.1 Goods classified in the IMDG Code;

-.11.2 substances classified in chapter 17 of the IMO International Code for Construction and Equipment of Ships Carrying Dangerous Chemicals in Bulk (IBC) Code, and in chapter 19 of the IMO International Code for the Construction and Equipment of Ships Carrying Liquefied Gases in Bulk (IGC) Code;

-.11.3 oils as defined in MARPOL Annex I;

-.11.4 noxious liquid substances as defined in MARPOL Annex II;

-.11.5 harmful substances as defined in MARPOL Annex III; and
+.11.2 Oils, noxious and harmful substances defined in MARPOL;

-.11.6 radioactive materials specified in the Code for the Safe Carriage of Irradiated Nuclear Fuel, Plutonium and High-Level Radioactive Wastes in Flasks on board Ships (INF) Code.
+.11.3 Radioactive materials listed in the INF Code.

 2 GENERAL CONSIDERATIONS FOR VESSEL TRAFFIC SERVICES

 2.1 Objectives